Nortriptyline

 CERCA LETTERATURA

 1.Czeizel AE, Rockenbauer M, Sorensen HT, Olsen J.Teratogenic evaluation of oxacillin.
 Scand J Infect Dis.
 1999;31(3):311-2.
-MEDLINE

 Oxaprozin